TanStack/query/README.md

   - Both this instance and the other first and second instances of this query get optimistically updated with the new data from the background request
   - A new cache expiration is scheduled for later using the `cacheTime` option as a delay.
 - All 3 instances of the `useQuery(fetchTodoList, { page: 1 })` query unmount.
-  - Since there are no more active instances to this query combination, a fallback timeout is set using `cacheTime` to garbage collect the cache.
+  - Since there are no more active instances to this query combination, a fallback timeout is set using `inactiveCacheTime` to garbage collect the cache (defaults to `10 * 1000` milliseconds or `10` seconds).
   - If there is an active cache expiration scheduled already, it will be used instead.
 - No more instances of `useQuery(fetchTodoList, { page: 1 })` appear within the timeout
   - The cache for the this query is deleted and garbage collected.